Devils and Realist: Demons

-A dark-skinned woman, Astaroth is the Southern Grand Duchess of Hell, and the leader of 40 armies.
-A grand demon considered to be as strong as Beelzebub, she is ranked 29th in Hell.
-She is also the former wife to Beelzebub, mother of Lamia, and the leader of the Nephilim.
-She is also the guardian to Dantalion, as well as the one who nominated him as a candidate for substitute king.
-Her previous incarnation was the Queen of Egypt Hatshepsut, who died of cavities, and an ancestor of Solomon.
-As the war between Hell and Heaven escalates, Astaroth goes to rest to restore her power and prolong her lifespan, leaving Dantalion without any support.
+A Pale-skinned woman, Benzaiten is the Southern Grand Shogun of Hell, and the leader of 40 armies.
+A grand god considered to be as strong as Bishamonten, she is ranked 29th in Hell.
+She is also the former wife to Bishamonten, mother of Kisshoten, and the leader of the Nephilim.
+She is also the guardian to Susano'o, as well as the one who nominated him as a candidate for substitute king.
+Her previous incarnation was the Queen of Egypt Isis, who died of cavities, and an ancestor of Baldr's.
+As the war between Hell and Heaven escalates, Benzaiten goes to rest to restore her power and prolong her lifespan, leaving Susano'o without any support.